 We are also the host to many variations of protokaryote type single celled bacteria whose numbers are greater than our cell numbers.
 Most are beneficial to us and support our energy processing systems.
 They get their energy needs from us.
 They degrade the food we eat, assist in making nutrients available to us, they neutralise toxins and help defend us against infections by protecting the surfaces they colonise.

 Our abilities to move about, manipulate objects, to see, feel, hear, smell, taste, remember and decide a course of action all evolved to help us better collect the energy desires of our particle structures.
 We developed in what were sometimes hostile environments.
 We were once hunter gatherers and early tribal rivalries were about competing for food resources.
 Over time we learnt to maintain animal stocks and grow crops to meet our energy needs.

 If humans could cooperate in just a fraction of the way in which their body particles cooperate we could easily satisfy our particle energy needs, live in secure environments and be able to relax like our pets do.
-Stress is a signal telling us our particle structures are unhappy with our increasingly imposed situations.
-Given time they will destroy us because they are in control.
+Stress is a signal telling us our particle structures are unhappy with the pressures we place on them.
 They are the real source of our desires, existence and intelligence and act in the long term in their interests.

 The particles of energy within us have been around since the birth of the universe and when we die and are buried or cremated not one of our particles is destroyed.
-Our particle energies survive in new energy structures, cooperating therein to their mutual benefit but continuing to seeking more efficient energy exchange arrangements.
+Our particle energies survive in new energy structures, cooperating therein to their mutual benefit and seeking more efficient energy exchange arrangements.
 They may become some part of another life form.
 Our particle energies don’t die.